web-archive-group/ELXN42-Article/elxn42.md

 | 10.  |  2707  | https://www.mypayingads.com/index.php?ref=51826                           |

 We were also curious how many domains were tweeted.
 This required two steps.
-First, taking a text file of the URL list and then extracting only the domain:
+First, taking a text file (see `elxn42-tweets-urls.txt` in our [dataset](http://hdl.handle.net/10864/11311)[6]) of the URL list and then extracting only the domain:

 ```bash
 #!/bin/bash